neighborhoods/wasabi/modules/ldap/README.md

 To support new authentication mechanisms, this project adds support for a cached directory service and provides a default implementation for connecting and using an LDAP server as the sole source of both authentication and authorization details.

 Using a variety of configuration options, the project aims to handle your customization needs.
-By incorporating mix-in classes to divide responsibility and seperate concerns, the project aims to allow for easy extension to support new services in the future.
+By incorporating mix-in classes to divide responsibility and separate concerns, the project aims to allow for easy extension to support new services in the future.

 ### Features
 * **Customizable** - Wasabi LDAP takes all parameters via configuration parameters.
 This allows you to customize to your specific LDAP configuration.